Skip to content

 Prediction: "ate", "ordered", "had"...

-Next Sentence Prediction (NSP): Given two sentences, the model predicts whether the second sentence follows the first.
-This trains the model to understand logical relationships between sentences.
+Next Sentence Prediction (NSP): The BERT paper also used a task where the model predicts whether a second sentence follows the first.[2]

 TaskDescriptionExample